Creating a More Sustainable Campus, One Office at a Time.

-- If flying is necessary, try to select nonstop flights (as taking off and landing use the most fuel) and offset your carbon emissions.
+- If flying is necessary, try to select non-stop flights (as launch and landing use the most fuel) and offset your carbon emissions.

-- Offset carbon by telling your travel approver to check the box on your travel reimbursement form.
+- You can voluntarily offset carbon by telling your travel approver to check the box on your travel reimbursement form.
 A number of other reputable companies also offer offsets for personal travel.